sisoe24/nukeserversocket/README.md

 ![Execute Code](images/run_code.gif)

-1. Open the NukeServerSocket panel inside Nuke, and start the server by clicking **Connect**.
+1. Open the nukeserversocket panel inside Nuke, and start the server by clicking **Connect**.
 2. You can now send code from Visual Studio Code with [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools) or any other method you prefer.

 NOTES: